dat3Cph/material/docs/jpa_part2/exercises/gls_part2.md

    - A package can have multiple shipments.
    - Each shipment is associated with one package, one source location, and one destination location.

-4. Modify the "Package" entity to include a OneToMany relationship with the "Shipment" entity.

-5. Update the DAO and entity classes to handle the new relationships and attributes.
+4. Update the DAO and entity classes to handle the new relationships and attributes.
 You might want to create new DAO classes for the "Location" and "Shipment" entities as well, and begin by implementing the CRUD operations for these entities little by little.
 A good approach is to start with the "Location" entity and then move on to the "Shipment" entity.
 And also to first implement the read operations (find by ID, find all, etc.) and then move on to the create.
 Update, and delete operations are usually the most complex to implement.

-6. Write additional JUnit tests (integration tests) to verify the functionality of the new features.
+5. Write additional JUnit tests (integration tests) to verify the functionality of the new features.

 ## Expected Outcome